 Kurt did not have favorites–he treated us all the same.
 He drove us like we were cattle.
 He spent his time circulating the floor to let us know he was monitoring our work, and he gave us unrealistic production requirements.

 Kurt was very quick to punish any mistakes that any staff member made, and this correction usually came with an angry verbal public scolding in front of any customers or other staff members who happened to be present.
-Clearly, Kurt believed that public embarrassment was the best way to prevent staff mistakes from occurring.
+Clearly, Kurt believed that public embarrassment was the best way to control the workplace, prevent staff mistakes from occurring, and get the results he wanted.
 We all needed our jobs so we worked hard to meet his many demands and to avoid his emotionally charged verbal attacks.

 Kurt’s disciplinary actions included firings.
 In fact, most of the employee terminations in the store occurred on one of his shifts.
 Whenever he did take some type of disciplinary action with an employee our general reaction was to question the fairness of Kurt’s actions.
 This was true even when we knew an employee failed in some aspect of his or her job.
 Because of Kurt’s leadership style, there was rarely a clean separating line between the employee’s behavior and Kurt’s.